Regulatory Council of Community Association Managers

 The Regulatory Council of Community Association Managers duties relate to licensure examination, continuing education requirements, continuing education providers, fees and professional practice standards relative to the Community Association Manager profession.
 The Council holds quarterly meetings and engages in rulemaking to implement the provisions set forth in its statutes and conducts other general business, as necessary.

 Important Information (Hot Topics)

-The Regulatory Council of Community Association Managers (CAM Council) will be discussing changes to Rule 61E14-2.001, F.A.C, Standards of Professional Conduct.
-Click here to view the Notice of Rule Development through the Florida Administrative Register.
-After the suggested rule language is provided by the CAM Council the language will be open for public comment.
-Please visit the Florida Administrative Register site to view notices or check back on the CAM Council web page.
+The Regulatory Council of Community Association Managers (CAM Council) voted on new language for Rule 61E14-2.001, F.A.C, Standards of Professional Conduct.
+Click here to view the Draft language in the Rule Notice through the Florida Administrative Register.
+Please visit the Florida Administrative Register site to view notices or check back on the CAM Council web page for further updates.

-The Florida Bar Standing Committee on Unauthorized Practice of Law by Community Association Managers held a public hearing earlier this year.
+The Florida Bar Standing Committee on Unauthorized Practice of Law by Community Association Managers held a public hearing in June 2012.
 The Department sent a response letter to the Committee clarifying the Department’s role in regulating and licensing Community Association Managers (CAMs).

 Below is a brief statement from the Florida Bar website: